abi-shek-dev/MiniProjectIOT3rdyr/Readme.md

 ## Circuit Diagram

 Here is the complete circuit wiring in Tinkercad:

 <img width="1619" height="786" alt="Screenshot 2025-10-25 222503" src="https://github.com/user-attachments/assets/64f278e1-625b-4e1a-bb8f-5b06b5bb4c9e" />

-*(**Action for you**: Add a screenshot of your Tinkercad circuit here.
-Just drag and drop the image file onto the GitHub README editor.)*

 ## 💻 How to Use